awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-apigatewayv2-authorizer-jwtconfiguration.md

 ## Properties<a name="aws-properties-apigatewayv2-authorizer-jwtconfiguration-properties"></a>

 `Audience`  <a name="cfn-apigatewayv2-authorizer-jwtconfiguration-audience"></a>
 A list of the intended recipients of the JWT\.
 A valid JWT must provide an `aud` that matches at least one entry in this list\.
 See [RFC 7519](https://tools.ietf.org/html/rfc7519#section-4.1.3)\.
+Required for the `JWT` authorizer type\.
 Supported only for HTTP APIs\.
 *Required*: No
 *Type*: List of String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)